ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test instance is deployed and running.
+* An L2 instance is deployed and running.
 * An Intermediary is operating on the L2 and has the necessary permissions to view Transaction Fee Refunds.
 * A set of L2 Meta Transactions has been submitted and processed on the L2, resulting in at least one Transaction Fee Refund.